Benreef/Tic-Tac-Toe/README.md

 - celebrate victory
 - pretty background

-### :scream: to fix :poop:
+### to fix

-- toggle between red for player 1 and blue for player 2, because you know.. spiderman
+- Went for a loud over-the-top approach, but readability is a little tough, maybe a diffent way of being overtly OTT would be best.
+- Display winner/losers name from input field in result box.
+- Actually make the board a grid rather than a square.
+But CSS is scary

-### :sob: Lessons learnt
+### Lessons learnt

-- Making more concise git commits.
+- Making more concise git commits. !!
+- Re-enforced the benefits of using more readable variable names.
+- Learning how to build game logic!
+Gave me a greater appreciation for other games/apps that previously taken for granted.

-### :white_check_mark: Future features
+### Future features

-Would love to add a feature that displays current players turn, realised that this would involve changing the game logic which I am hesistent to do with my time constraints.
+- Would love to add a feature that displays current players turn, realised that this would  involve changing the game logic which I am hesistent to do with my time constraints.
+- Adding a win/lose counter.
+- Condense two text inputs to one for the player name and store after each click/return.